widelang/draft/README.md

-thing:= Thing..newLambdaEntity -- not a function nor meta entity thing.do ? thing.doSomething()
+thing:= Thing..newLambdaEntity -- not a function nor meta entity thing:= Thing.newLambdaEntity -- not a function nor meta entity thing.do ? thing.doSomething()

-thing:= Thing..newStaticFunction() -- not a meta entity thing.do ? thing.doSomething()
+thing:= Thing..newStaticFunction() -- not a meta entity thing:= Thing.newStaticFunction() -- not a meta entity thing.do ? thing.doSomething()
 ```

 ### Keyword-less `new`

-Wide does not require or support the `new` keyword.
-Instead, object instantiation is expressed through a conventional `new()` method or factory-style functions.
+Wide does not require or support the `new` keyword, because objects are instantiated using `</>`.
+Instead, object instantiation can be expressed through a conventional `new()` method or factory-style functions.

 The `new()` method is: